nbloor/CSC548_Software_Engineering/UML/README.md

 This folder is dedicated to the UML diagrams as discussed in the CSC 548 course.
+More specifically, it will contain exercises performed in the course which were used to teach concepts from these ideas.